alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 A build server is a dedicated computer or virtual machine that automates tasks such as building, testing, linting, and conducting security scans, preparing code for deployment or integration.
 It acts as a quality gatekeeper, running CI/CD workflows before code is deployed or merged into the main branch.
 The build server doesn\'t inherently perform tasks but executes the instructions specified in the workflow file by developers.
 Anything can be run on a build server, since it\'s just a virtual machine.

-Build servers are used instead of developer workstations to prepare CI CD workflows because:
+Build servers are used instead of developer workstations because:

 - Security: These servers handle sensitive resources like company source code and secrets.
 It is crucial to secure them to prevent unauthorized access and protect against lateral attacks.
 Simply storing them on a developer's machine means that other software could use the secrets, the secrets are transmitted over other mediums, etc.